hisubram/mobilefoundation/build_custom_charts.md

  * Pie Chart
  * Table

 The selection of the dataset, the chart type to plot, definition of the chart characteristics, and data filters to apply can be pulled together into a Custom Chart Definition and saved.
-You may create and save as many Custom Chart definitions as you need.
+You can create and save as many Custom Chart definitions as you need.
 Saved Custom Charts show up on the Custom Charts view with the relevant analytics data plotted.

 ## Creating a custom chart
 {: #creating_custom_chart}

-Create a custom chart using the following steps:
+Create a custom chart by using the following steps:

 1. Click the **Create Chart** button in the **Custom Charts** tab from the Mobile Analytics dashboard.
-2. In the **General Settings** tab, select **Chart Title**, **Event Type** and the **Chart Type**.
+2. In the **General Settings** tab, select **Chart Title**, **Event Type**, and the **Chart Type**.
 3. On selecting the *Event Type* and *Chart Type*, the **Chart Definition** tab appears.
 Use the *Chart Definition* tab to define the chart for the specified chart type that you previously selected.
 After you define the chart, you can set the chart filters and chart properties.
 4.  **Chart Filters** are used to fine-tune the custom chart.
 More than one filter can be defined for a chart.
-    For example, after defining a chart to visualize average app session duration if you wish to visualize this chart only for a specific app you can create a filter as follows:
+    For example, after you define a chart to visualize average app session duration if you wish to visualize this chart only for a specific app you can create a filter as follows:
     * Select **Application Name** for **Property**.
     * Select **Equals** for **Operator**.
     * Select the name of your app for **Value**.